Trump Is Getting Away With These Dangerous Actions Right Under Our Noses

 From rolling back civil rights protections to Trump’s violent threats against Americans, here’s all the political events happening right under you nose.

-It hasn’t even been a full year of President Donald Trump’s second term, but already some experts have said we’ve reached the point of no return as the country currently sits in limbo following the federal shutdown.
-Although chaotic and tense have been used to describe the current state of America, it’s the subtle events silently flying under everyone’s radar that folks should be concerned about.
+Experts have said we’ve already reached the point of no return since President Donald Trump’s return to the White House.
+Although “chaotic” and “tense” have been used to describe the current state of America, it’s the subtle events happening under everyone’s radar that folks should be concerned about.

 Video will return here when scrolled back into view

-From the quiet rolling back of Civil Rights-era protections to the president’s increasingly harsh language against his critics, rumblings of potential war have been uttered by the president, and we all need to be paying attention.
-Now, we’re detailing all the political mess that’s happening right under your nose.
+From the quiet rolling back of Civil Rights-era protections to the president’s increasingly harsh language against his critics and ongoing military attacks in the Middle East, we all need to be paying attention.
+That’s why The Root is breaking down all the political mess that’s happening right under your nose.

 Trump to Use American Cities as ‘Training Grounds’

 Trump’s unusual speech to military leaders at Quantico was right out of his typical playbook.
-His speech was filled with self praise and callouts to former President Joe Biden.
-But what many people missed in the hour-long address is his jarring words about the American people.
+His speech was filled with self-praise and digs at former President Joe Biden.
+But what many people missed in the hour-long address were his jarring words about the American people.

 WASHINGTON, DC – AUGUST 05: U.S. President Donald Trump shouts answers to questions from reporters as he tours the roof of the West Wing of the White House on August 05, 2025 in Washington, DC.
 Trump has undertaken several renovation projects at the White House to include the construction of a concrete patio at the Rose Garden.
 (Photo by Win McNamee/Getty Images)

-According to Project 2025 Tracker, the conservative playbook that Trump repeatedly denied having connection to is already 48 percent complete.
-We previously told you many experts deemed Project 2025 to be a dangerous attempt by conservatives to rearrange the federal government and exert unprecedented control over the American people.
+Although Trump repeatedly denied having a connection to Project 2025, the conservative playbook is already 52 percent complete, according to Project 2025 Tracker.
+We previously told you that many experts deemed Project 2025 to be a dangerous attempt by conservatives to rearrange the federal government and exert unprecedented control over the American people.

 Rolling Back Segregation Protections